 Time Required: Various

 - Have sticky notes and a pencil on hand as you read.
 Try to get in to the habit of keeping supplies on hand for this active reading technique.

 - Stay alert for important or pivotal information.
 Learn to identify meaningful statements in your book.
-These are often statements that sum up a list, trend, or development in a textbook.
+These are often statements that sum up a list, trend, or development in an assigned reading.
 In a piece of literature, this may be a statement that foreshadows an important event or a particularly beautiful use of language.
 After a little practice, these will start to jump out at you.

 - Mark each important statement with a sticky flag.
 Place the flag in position to indicate the beginning of the statement.
 For instance, the sticky part of the flag can be used to underline the first word.
 The "tail" of the flag should stick out from the pages and show when the book is closed.

 - Continue to mark passages throughout the book.
 Don't worry about ending up with too many flags.

 - If you own the book follow up with a pencil.
 You may want to use a very light pencil mark to underline certain words that you want to remember.
 This is helpful if you find that there are several important points on one page.
 Don't mark a book that doesn't belong to you.